vineyard-bloom/bloom-forms/README.md

 import { formReducer } from 'bloom-forms';
 ```

+## Contributing
+Fork this repo, run `yarn test` and ensure everything passes, then bundle with `yarn build`.
+Accepted PRs will be merged and published to npm.

 ## Set Up
 - Every form needs two files: a container and a presentation component (with all the inputs inside it)
 - The container should render the presentation component wrapped inside of the generic Form.jsx container.
 This wrapper handles all your state, updating redux, errors, etc.